SoFi Alternatives

 Short answer

 SoFi Invest is the investing side of SoFi’s all-in-one money app: it bundles automated (robo) investing, self-directed active investing, and newer AI financial coaching alongside banking and lending.
 The main alternatives split by which part you want to replace.
-For the hands-off robo side: other robo-advisors that manage money for you the same way (Wealthfront, Betterment, Fidelity Go).
-For the active and AI side: more-control and AI tools (M1 Finance, Magnifi).
-Walnut, an AI investing assistant, is a different kind of alternative: instead of moving your money into a new app, it connects the broker you already own so you can analyze and decide yourself.
+For the hands-off robo side, Wealthfront, Betterment, and Fidelity Go manage money for you the same way; Walnut, by contrast, leaves the portfolio in the broker you already use and only acts when you approve.
+For the active and AI side, M1 Finance keeps automation while you pick the holdings, Magnifi is a conversational research tool, and Walnut connects your existing broker so you can analyze and decide through Claude or ChatGPT.
 There is no single best one; match the tool to which part of SoFi you want to replace.
 Walnut is not an investment adviser.

 SoFi is one of the best-known all-in-one money apps, so “SoFi alternatives” is a common next search, usually because someone wants one piece done better: a deeper robo-advisor, a more flexible active experience, stronger AI research, or the ability to keep the broker they already use instead of moving everything into one app.
-This guide lays out an honest field of alternatives (Wealthfront, Betterment, Fidelity Go, M1 Finance, Magnifi, and Walnut), describes each on the same fields, and is clear about what SoFi does well so the comparison is fair.
+This guide lays out an honest field of alternatives (Wealthfront, Betterment, Fidelity Go, M1 Finance, Magnifi, and Walnut) and describes each on the same fields, naming Walnut next to its rivals throughout rather than parking it in a corner, and is clear about what SoFi does well so the comparison is fair.
 Walnut is one option here, the keep-your-own-broker one, not the overall winner.

 What SoFi is (and why people look for alternatives)